mar10/stressor/docs/sphinx/index.rst

 .. warning::
+  Stressor is currently Work In Progress and **not** fit for production!

+..
   Major version updates (1.0 => 2.0, 2.0 => 3.0, ...) introduce
   *breaking changes* to the previous versions.
   Make sure to adjust your scripts accordingly after update.